openschc/openschc/examples/simulator/README.md

 ### Introduction

-The program `simtool` provides a way to run, and compare the output of simulations, and the intended workflow is as
+The program `simtool` provides a way to run, and compare the output of simulations,

-follows:
+#### Workflow for trying out parameters

+The workflow or trying out simulation parameters is as follows:

+  1) First select a builtin simulation name from `./simtool list`
+  2) Display the parameters of that simulation with `./simtool show <sim-name>` (e.g. `./simtool ackerror`)
+  3) Run the builtin simulation as `./simtool run <sim-name>` (e.g. `simtool run ackerror`)
+  4) **Try out** the same simulation but changing one (or several parameters) by using one or several options  `--<parameter-name> <parameter-value>`, e.g.
+    `./simtool run ackerror --fcn-size 5`
+  5) From the directory names displayed when you did './simtool run ...', do a comparison between the output of the two runs with `./simtool diff <dir1> <dir2>` or `./simtool kdiff <dir1> <dir2>`, e.g. `./simtool diff test-ackerror test-ackerror-fs5` or `./simtool kdiff test-ackerror test-ackerror-fs5`

+#### Workflow for looking for differences

+The workflow for refactoring or looking at the changes for one set of simulation is follows:
   1) With a stable version of openschc, run and record all scenarios with `./simtool run-all --prefix ref` (or use the equivalent shortcut `./simtool reref`)
   2) ... do modifications of openschc (like refactoring) ...
-  3) Check if the output is identical (or what are the differences) with `./simtool recheck-all` (which assumes default prefix `ref` for reference output)
+  3) Check if the output is identical with `./simtool recheck-all` (which assumes default prefix `ref` for reference output), or alternately display the differences with any recorded file with: `./simtool rediff` or `./simtool rekdiff`

 ### Scenario specification